NET Services offers numerous services to NSU students, including:

 Videoconference technologies (Digital Dakota Network or DDN, and Internet Protocol) are used to deliver high school through graduate-level instruction to students nationally and internationally.

 - The DDN links students throughout South Dakota.

 - IP videoconferencing technology allows national and international interaction.

 NSU's dual-purpose classrooms have both DDN and IP capabilities.
-NSU also provides access to online virtual classroom software, allowing students and instructors to interact via the Internet.
-In addition, these technologies link NSU classrooms to experts and resources around the world.
+NSU also provides access to virtual classroom software, allowing students and instructors to interact online.
+These technologies link NSU classrooms to experts and resources around the world.